TimvanAlphen/functional-programming/README.md

 # Functional-Programming The Volkskrant

-De volkskarnt asked us to design a interactive visualisation for the subject: "The car in the city".
+De volkskarnt asked us to design an interactive visualisation for the subject: "The car in the city".
 To do this we get to use data from the RDW (https://opendata.rdw.nl/browse?category=Parkeren&provenance=official).
 This data contains information about parking spaces in big cities in the Netherlands.

 ## Research Question: